 - Weekly: During weekly check-ins, invite Team Members to share what they are most proud of from this past week.
 Celebrate the little wins.
 Reminding a Team Member of their favorite parts of their role is a great way to encourage gratitude.
 Motivation and engagement are key areas to focus on, especially as we enter the final stretch of the year.

-- Monthly: At the start or end of every month, take some time to reflect or review on recent performance.
+- Monthly: At the start or end of every month, take some time to reflect or review on recent performance after employee assessments.
 Managers can incorporate gratitude by utilizing a growth mindset to frame any challenge as a growth opportunity.

 Gratitude can look like a lot of different things.
 Whether it’s explicitly saying thanks or celebrating the progress that’s been achieved, gratitude can be incorporated into daily habits.
 To learn more about the creative ways that you can be expressing gratitude, be sure to check out November’s Lunch and Learn, Giving Thanks to Give It Your All.